Children's handbook Scotland

 SAP can be paid by an employer when an employee is adopting a child.
 If you qualify, SAP is the minimum to which you are entitled.
 You may be entitled to a higher amount under your contract and/or conditions of employment.

 To get SAP you must:be adopting a child under UK law.
-See CPAG’s Welfare Benefits and Tax Credits Handbook if you are adopting a child from abroad; and have worked for the same employer for 26 weeks ending with the week in which you are told you have been matched with a child for adoption; and have average gross earnings of at least £113 (in tax year 2017/18) a week; and not be working for the employer.
-This means you must have stopped working for the employer who is paying you SAP.
+See CPAG’s Welfare Benefits and Tax Credits Handbook if you are adopting a child from abroad; and have worked for the same employer for 26 weeks ending with the week in which you are told you have been matched with a child for adoption; and have average gross earnings of at least £116 (in tax year 2018/19) a week; and not be carrying out any work for the employer who is paying you SAP.
 It does not mean you have given up your job.
 You are allowed to work for up to 10 ’keeping-in-touch’ days within your SAP period (see below) without affecting your entitlement; and give your employer the correct notice.
 This means notice, usually at least 28 days in advance (in writing if required), of: when you want the SAP to start; and the date you expect the child to be placed with you.

 In addition, you must provide: a written declaration that you want to claim SAP rather than SPP; and documents from the adoption agency giving details of the adoption (matching documents).
 The earliest date SAP can start to be paid is normally 14 days before the day you expect the child to be placed with you.
 The latest is normally the day the placement starts.
 Payment can then continue for a maximum of 39 weeks, unless the child: returns to the adoption agency after being placed with you; or dies after being placed with you for adoption; or is not actually placed with you, even though your adoption pay period has already started.